 Following the passage of the Affordable Care Act, a growing number of individuals who had previously been unable to access healthcare were able to sign up for insurance through one of the new exchanges.

 One trend emerging from the proliferation of patients signing up with Affordable Care Act insurance exchanges is to use plans with higher deductibles in an effort to control costs.
 However, these deductibles will lead to more debt on the exchange accounts, according to a report from Modern Medicine Network, highlighting a need for organizations to focus much more of their attention on managing their revenue stream.

 2. Organizations in Good Financial Health will Seek Next Generation RCM Tools

 On the bright side, medical practices and other healthcare organizations who are experiencing growth and good financial projections should be on-trend to seek out next-generation RCM tools, according to an article at Health Care IT News.

 Previous efforts by organizations to deploy and use older versions of RCM applications, EHR, and patient portal software wound up with them underestimating the costs to use these tools.
 Health Care IT News noted that about 90 percent of financially sound medical institutions plan to implement new RCM capability this year.

 3. Increase in Cyberattacks

 It’s no secret that hackers and cybercriminals are able to wreak havoc from any location on Earth as long as they have a secure Internet connection.
-A rise in coordinated cyberattaacks is anticipated for 2016, noted a recent article at Health Care IT News, which put the bill for health systems in the U.S. as high as $305B to recover from the projected damage.
+A rise in coordinated cyberattacks is anticipated for 2016, noted a recent article at Health Care IT News, which put the billing for the healthcare system in the U.S. as high as $305B to recover from the projected damage.

 - The owners and managers of successful medical practices stay abreast of financial developments that could quickly affect their bottom line.